Gold Coins

 Weight

 Many refineries have transitioned to metric weights, with China’s Mint being a notable example.
 The coin’s weight is crucial for both investment and collectibility.
-The most popular options are 1 troy ounce and 30 grams, offering an optimal balance of affordability, size, and gold content.
+The most popular options are 1 troy ounce and 30 gram gold coins, offering an optimal balance of affordability, size, and gold content.

 Gold Coin Series/Gold Coin Programs